 We also discuss your claim at our offices in:

 - Hendersonville: 475 Saundersville Rd.

 Our lawyers meet clients at other locations if they are immobile or in ill health.

 All initial consultations are free.
 We handle multi-car crashes on a contingency fee basis.
 This means we only receive compensation if you receive compensation.

 Contact our experienced auto accident attorney team today

 Multi-car pileups can lead to permanent and devastating injuries.
 When they do, a dedicated Nashville multi-car accident attorney could be the difference between a full recovery and a lifetime of pain and suffering.
-We invite you to contact the Rocky McElhaney Law Firm by filling out our contact form or calling 615-425-2500.
-With offices in Nashville, Hendersonville and Knoxville, we’re always right where you need us, when you need us the most.
+We invite you to contact Rocky McElhaney Law Firm by filling out our contact form or calling 615-425-2500.
+With offices in Nashville, Hendersonville, and Clarksville, we’re always right where you need us when you need us the most.